Quality cover provided by BeSmart

-A unit of gas in the UK is roughly three times cheaper than electric, however, the average home uses three times more gas than electricity.
+A unit of gas in the UK is roughly three times cheaper than electricity, however, the average home uses three times more gas than electricity.

 Gas boilers work both for hot water and home heating by warming up water so that it can be pumped through a compatible heating system.
 For the most part, gas boilers are cheaper to run than electric, oil, or solid fuel boilers powered by wood, pellets or coal.

-Combi, system and conventional boilers are all powered with natural gas from the national grid.
-These aforementioned boiler types all have condensing variants that let them trap valuable warmth that would otherwise be lost up the flue.
+Combi, system and conventional types of boiler are all powered with natural gas from the national grid.
+These types of boiler all have condensing variants that let them trap valuable warmth that would otherwise be lost up the flue.
 This means increased efficiency for your home - the same amount of heat for less money.

-The downside to this sort of boiler is that external piping is vulnerable to freezing.
+The downside to these types of boiler is that external piping is vulnerable to freezing.
 This means you need to insulate it appropriately and keep an eye on it during those colder months.
 However, damaged pipes are a big hassle and fixing them costs a pretty penny.

 This is why we urge you to service your boiler yearly to protect your investment and prevent serious issues from developing.
 While your home insurance emergency cover will not include a yearly boiler service, there are several affordable boiler cover options that do and are worth looking into.

-The good news is that most new boilers have a condensing circuit built in and this means value for money when it comes to picking a new boiler for your home.
+The good news is that most new types of boiler have a condensing circuit built in and this means value for money when it comes to picking a new type of boiler for your home.
 Boilers nowadays come with efficiency ratings and it’s worth comparing to get the best one, whatever your budget.

-This is an on-demand gas boiler design that does away with the unwieldy water storage tank.
-It’s the Netflix of boilers.
+The combi boiler is an on-demand gas boiler design that does away with the unwieldy hot water storage tank.

-This makes it a good option for those living in smaller homes but also for those of us who are eco-conscious since energy isn’t wasted by keeping water at a certain temperature all day long.
+This makes it a good type of boiler for those living in smaller homes and also those of us who are eco-conscious, since energy isn’t wasted by keeping water at a certain temperature all day long.

-However, before going down the combination boiler road, you need to know that they can be a pain to install.
+However, before going down the combination boiler road, you need to know that they can be a bit of a pain to install.
 You need to be prepared for rewiring and new pipes to accommodate the plumbing.

 One upside to this bulky boiler installation is that you can have hot water coming out of several taps at the same time.
-This means you can finally wash the dishes while your significant other takes a shower and keep the radiators going, because they can hold more hot water than many other designs.
+This means you can finally wash the dishes while your significant other takes a shower, and keep the radiators going, as conventional boilers can hold more hot water than many other designs.

 Conventional boilers have a long history when it comes to powering a central heating system and this means they work well in large homes, if you can comfortably fit the storage tank.
-Be aware that if you live somewhere with an unreliable gas network, then this design is vulnerable to outages, leaving you without hot water.
+Be aware that if you live somewhere with an unreliable gas network, then these types of boiler are vulnerable to outages, leaving you without hot water.

-As their name implies, these boilers are powered by heating oil that comes from tanks (either underground or overground) on your property.
-These are a legitimate option for a lot of rural customers who are far away from gas networks but can rely on regular heating oil deliveries.
+As the name implies, these types of boiler are powered by heating oil that comes from tanks (either underground or overground) on your property.
+This is a legitimate option for a lot of rural customers who are far away from gas networks but can rely on regular heating oil deliveries.

-Current oil boilers designs share all the advancements of combi boilers which allows them to provide hot water when needed.
+Current oil boiler designs share all the advancements of combi boilers, which allows them to provide hot water when needed.

 Thanks to the higher energy density of oil (when compared to natural gas), they are able to achieve at least 95% efficiency when it comes to turning fuel into heat.

-As long as you have a suitable storage space for your choice of fuel, you’ll be all set.
-Another bonus is that wood and fuel pellets are carbon-neutral which is not something any other boiler type can really say.
+As long as you have suitable storage space for your choice of fuel, you’ll be all set.
+Another bonus is that wood and fuel pellets are carbon-neutral, which is not something any other types of boiler can really say.